 In case the run-off area slopes, it is recommended that this should not exceed 10% upward or 3% downwards.
-In case the run-off area is covered with a gravel bed, additional calculations should be considered.
+Run-off area slopes exceeding these percentages, may be considered by the FIM Circuit Homologation Committee, depending on the layout, the location and or the type of radius of the turn.